Electric vehicles: Less fuel, maintenance, and emissions than gasoline cars

 Level 3: Fastest

 DC fast charge while running errands.
 A special plug lets some full EVs (plug-in hybrids are not compatible with fast chargers) charge faster with direct current.
-Public Level 3 chargers are located at grocery stores and shopping malls throughout San Mateo County.
+Public Level 3 chargers being located at grocery stores and shopping malls.
 Fast charging is helpful for EV drivers that can’t plug in at work or home or for a quick boost.
 An average EV can add over 100 miles in 40 minutes, however the charging rate can vary by vehicle model.

 Time: 30 mins

 Peninsula Clean Energy offers electric vehicle (EV) rates that mirror PG&E’s rates, but at a lower cost.

 PG&E offers two EV rate plans for residential customers: EV2-A which combines your vehicle’s electricity costs with those of your residence and EV-B which involves the installation of another meter and separates your vehicle’s electricity costs from those of your home.